Australian Encyclopaedia: Representation and Structure: From Edition I to Edition II

-Deputy Principal Librarian of the State Library of New South Wales, Gordan Dalyell Richardson, critically analyses the Australian Encyclopedia within his review by exploring the structure, interpretations, and content.
+Deputy Principal Librarian of the State Library of New South Wales, Gordon Dalyell Richardson, critically analyses the Australian Encyclopaedia within his review by exploring the structure, interpretations, and content.
 Richardson (1959) discusses the main standards of work from a librarian's perspective, that being authenticity, usage, and up-to-datedness.
-Following Richardson's (1959) explanation of authenticity, the second edition of the Australian Encyclopedia was shown to exhibit multiple errors, thus threatening its quality and validity.
+Following Richardson's (1959) explanation of authenticity, the second edition of the Australian Encyclopaedia was shown to exhibit multiple errors, thus threatening its quality and validity.
 Richardson (1959) discusses some examples such as the libraries articles.
-For example, the second edition claims that R.C Walker was succeeded as New South Wales’ Principal Librarian by Anderson following Walker's death.
+For example, the second edition claims that R. C. Walker was succeeded as New South Wales' Principal Librarian by Anderson following Walker's death.
 This appears to be incorrect as the position was succeeded by Anderson four years prior to Walker's death.
-The articles on libraries in the second edition of the Australian encyclopedia also implies that J.K Moir of Melbourne commenced transferring his work to “the Public Library of that city”.
+The articles on libraries in the second edition of the Australian Encyclopaedia also implies that J. K. Moir of Melbourne commenced transferring his work to "the Public Library of that city".
 This is an error as the collection of Moir had begun to be transferred to the Public Library of Victoria.
-In addition to the errors within the second edition, there was information that was moderated despite the expansion of the volumes within the new edition of the Australian Encyclopedia.
+In addition to the errors within the second edition, there was information that was moderated despite the expansion of the volumes within the new edition of the Australian Encyclopaedia.
 The first edition accounted for the Wrecks and Shipping Disasters in the form of a list.
 This list was reviewed and altered for the second edition.
 The second edition exhibited the list alphabetically based on the ship's titles.
-This list is located independently before the index in volume 10 and is less broad and more restricted than the first editions’ portrayal.
+This list is located independently before the index in volume 10 and is less broad and more restricted than the portrayal in the first edition.

 History

-The encyclopedia was initiated in 1912 as a historical and biographical record under the directorship of Charles H. Bertie, municipal librarian of Sydney.
+The encyclopaedia was initiated in 1912 as a historical and biographical record under the directorship of Charles H. Bertie, municipal librarian of Sydney.
 The outbreak of World War I in 1914 temporarily halted its progress.

 In 1917, work resumed and it was decided that the book should also include scientific subjects.
-Herbert J. Carter, later to be president of the Linnean Society of New South Wales (1925–26) recruited other Australian scientists to work on the encyclopedia.
+Herbert J. Carter, later to be president of the Linnean Society of New South Wales (1925–26) recruited other Australian scientists to work on the encyclopaedia.
 Their contributions were, in many instances, the first summaries of scientific knowledge published in a general reference work in Australia.
 In 1920 Captain Arthur Jose was released from the Australian Navy and became the general editor.
 He found that, since significant time had elapsed since the project started and newer sources of information were available, it had become necessary to re-write much of the historical and biographical information.

 Alexander Hugh Chisholm was editor-in-chief of the second edition, published in 1958.
 It received glowing reviews from newspapers around the nation.

-The third edition was edited by Bruce Pratt.
+The third edition was edited by Bruce W. Pratt.

 Richard Appleton became editor-in-chief in 1977 and oversaw the fourth and fifth editions.

+Tony Macdougall was editor-in-chief of the sixth edition.